itsdrell/Colors/README.md

 # Colors

-TODO

-V1
+V1 : Proof of Tech
-- Load an image of a pallete
+    x Load an image of a pallete
-- Read the color pixels into an array
+    x Read the color pixels into an array x Draw Texture
-- Draw Texture
-- See mouse
+    x See mouse
-- Draw grid
+    x Draw grid
-- Select grid index
+    x Select grid index

+V2 : Proof of gameplay

+    - Paint by dragging
+    - Break code up into sections instead of all in main
+        - App
+        - Game
+            - Title
+            - Playing
+    - UI
+        - Color selector
+        - Color amount
+        - The ui is in order from most color to least color
+        - Mouse wheel scroll
+    - Game detects when painting is done
+    - Save / Load progress

+V3 : Proof of Content

+    - Exe finds images from local path
+    - Painting Picking Menu
+        - Bundles
+        - Pick which one to start
+    - UI can go in and out of modes
+    - Make sure big photos work

+V4 : Alpha
+    - Polish

+V4 : Beta
+    - Get feedback from User

+Feature Requests:
+    - F to find uncolored pixel
+    - timelapse at the end of the photo
+    - Need to make sure its easy to mouse in and out of the game